cuiyongjian/awesome-balancer/README.md

 var engine = new lb.BusinessDivision(pool)
 ```

-As you see above, you can pass the nodes with a initial property 'weight', but , some time later, the weight will be change dynamically by the nodes' runtime resource. [get info by resource-meter]
+As you see above, you can pass the nodes with a initial property 'weight' \(for example weight:1\), but , some time later, the weight will be change dynamically by the nodes' runtime resource. [get info by resource-meter probe]

 ### BusinessDivisionEngine
 An engine that divide the pool members by its type, and in each type picking the object using a specify engine.